spudlyo/clipetty/README.md

 ## Install

 The recommended way to get Clipetty is as a package from the [MELPA](https://melpa.org/#/clipetty) repository, which tracks the master branch of this repository and will almost always be up-to-date.
-There are also packages in MELPA Stable, which track the most recent [stable release](https://github.com/spudlyo/clipetty/releases).
+You can also get Clipetty from [MELPA Stable](https://stable.melpa.org/#/clipetty), which tracks the most recent [stable release](https://github.com/spudlyo/clipetty/releases).

 If you want Clipetty to work everywhere, you can enable `global-clipetty-mode`, otherwise you can enable `clipetty-mode` on a buffer-by-buffer basis.